robertlong/hecs/packages/hecs/README.md

 # HECS

 > HECS Entity Component System

-A fast ECS written in Javascript.
+An experimental ECS written in Javascript.

 ## Goals

 - Performance
   - As little memory allocation and garbage collection as possible
   - Fast iterators